5 tips for international students applying to university

 1. Do your research

 What school is best for your interests and goals?
 What programs are the school’s most prestigious?
-Find out about school fairs and visits, and if you can meet a university representative in your country.
+Find out about university fairs and events, or book a 1:1 appointment with an international admissions officer.

 What are the advantages of living in your potential new city, and the cost of living?